tinkerthaler/odoo/README.md

 ## Checkout odoo-8 and checkout the nix file

+Note: these instruction are targeted for NixOS.
+It might also work on other OSes with the Nix package manager installed but this is not guaranteed.

 The easiest is to checkout my branch, but if you like you can clone the original odoo and just use (and possibly update) my default.nix

     git clone https://github.com/tinkerthaler/odoo.git --branch 8.0 --single-branch